The best lesser-known works by Gluck

-Today marks the 300th birthday of Christoph Willibald Gluck, a composer widely credited for radical reforms in opera.
-Not that you’d necessarily be aware of it – in comparison to last year’s festivities for the anniversaries of Britten, Verdi and Wagner, commemorations of Gluck’s tercentenary have been comparatively low key.
-Much of the composer’s non-operatic works have fallen into relative obscurity, and today he is mainly known for operas like Orfeo ed Euridice and Iphigénie en Tauride, despite having written nine symphonies, numerous chamber works and several choral pieces.
+Christoph Willibald Gluck is a composer widely credited for radical reforms in opera.
+Not that you'd necessarily be aware of it - as much of the composer’s non-operatic works have fallen into relative obscurity.
+Today he is mainly known for operas like Orfeo ed Euridice and Iphigénie en Tauride, despite having written nine symphonies, numerous chamber works and several choral pieces.

 1. Six Trio Sonatas, Wq.53